CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Methodology

 \section{Methodology}

-Based on the preliminary analysis, we propose a hybrid reranking framework in scientific domain.
-It proceeds in three steps: (\textit{i}) offline extraction of structured semantic features; (\textit{ii}) coarse-grained reranking using the features to select a subset of top candidates; and (\textit{iii}) fine-grained reranking over the subset with full text inputs.
+Based on the preliminary analysis, we propose a new three-stage reranking framework in the scientific domain: (i) offline extraction of structured semantic features; (ii) coarse-grained reranking using the features to select a subset of top candidates; and (iii) fine-grained reranking over the subset with full text inputs.